AMSP-04/NETN-METOC/NETN-METOC.md

 |GeoReference|**Optional:**  Geographical reference to indicate for which point, area, path or object this request is related to.
 Default if not provided the environment condition data is global.|
 |Status|**Required:** Specifies the result of the request action.
 TRUE indicates success.|

-Sublasses of the `Response` interaction class provide additional parameters for environment condition data.
+Subclasses of the `Response` interaction class provide additional parameters for environment condition data.